ouspg/LLM-Hackathon/README.md

 ### Step 1

 - Clone this repository to your local machine with: `git clone https://github.com/Zippo00/LLM_Hackathon.git`
-- Navigate to the repository with `cd LLM_Hackathon`
+- Navigate to the repository with: `cd LLM_Hackathon`
 - Build the Docker containers with: `docker compose up`
 - You may automatically get stuck inside the "ollama" container.
 Exit it with: `Ctrl + C`